Structure of ITE

 ITE Annual Meeting Technical Program

 The ITE Annual Meeting is one of the top networking and information sharing events available to our members.
 The International Annual Meeting is a means by which emerging topics, locally from the host site, regionally, nationally and internationally are presented.
-Development of the technical program for the ITE Annual Meeting is led by ITE technical staff.
+Development of the program content for the ITE Annual Meeting is led by ITE technical staff.
 This process kicks off around October 1 of each year with release of a Call for Abstracts soliciting proposals for both individual presentations and sessions / workshops at the following year’s Annual Meeting.
-The Call for Abstracts generally closes immediately after Thanksgiving and the basic framework for the technical program is completed by the end of January, when speaker invitations are sent.
-Since 2016, the ITE Annual Meeting has been conducted as a joint meeting with one or more host ITE Districts (e.g. the 2022 Annual Meeting in New Orleans, LA, USA is being hosted by the Southern District).
-Development of the various elements of the technical program is conducted while considering the interests of and issues facing the host District(s).
+The Call for Abstracts generally closes immediately after Thanksgiving and the basic framework for the program is completed by the end of January, when speaker invitations are sent.
+Since 2016, the ITE Annual Meeting has been conducted as a joint meeting with one or more host ITE Districts.
+Development of the various elements of the program is conducted while considering the interests of and issues facing the host District(s).

-Technical sessions – 90 minute technical sessions are developed based largely on presentation abstracts or session proposals submitted in response to the Call for Abstracts
+- 90 minute sessions are developed based largely on presentation abstracts or session proposals submitted in response to the Call for Abstracts

-Workshops – are designed to offer technical knowledge to participants in a more interactive format or for a longer duration than typically available in a technical session (workshops are typically 2-4 hours in duration)
+- Workshops – are designed to offer participants a more interactive format or for a longer duration than typically available in a regular session (workshops are typically 2-4 hours in duration)

 Districts and Sections can follow aspects of this framework in considering local annual meetings.
 ITE staff and District officers are available to help Sections with planning details – particularly hotel negotiations.
 Typically, the District Annual Meetings are held in the spring and fall, whereas the International Annual meeting is held in the summer.